 Sir Francis Bacon: “The human understanding is no dry light, but receives infusion from the will and affections; whence proceed sciences which may be called “sciences as one would.”
 For what a man had rather were true he more readily believes.
 Therefore he rejects difficult things from impatience of research; sober things, because they narrow hope; the deeper things of nature, from superstition; the light of experience, from arrogance and pride; things not commonly believed, out of deference to the opinion of the vulgar.
-Numberless in short are the ways, and sometimes imperceptible, in which the affections color and infect the understanding.” — [Author’s note: according to the buddhadharma we must also take the next step: “we must formally but whole-heartedly practice the discipline of looking into our own minds to see how true this is”.]
+Numberless in short are the ways, and sometimes imperceptible, in which the affections color and infect the understanding.” — [Author’s note: If Bacon had been a Buddhist he might have cautioned us take the next step: “we must formally but whole-heartedly practice the discipline of looking into our own minds to see how true this is”.]

 Game On: The odds of getting governments to act aggressively enough to effectively address the Climate Crisis don’t look good.
 It’s team Climate Action against team Business-As-Usual, and these are the battles we currently seem to be hopelessly losing:

 Strike 1 — feeding a preferred vision works: We need national and international legislation to bring a quick end to our fossil fuel dependency under control.
 But leaders in the most industrialized countries are chosen by citizens who don’t really want their lives disrupted by the radical policy changes needed.
 Like all human beings they see only what they want to see (we must look within ourselves to see how true this is), and so the more comfortable citizens will choose business-as-usual, and the less comfortable will choose a ‘return to conditions we remember as good’: An agricultural utopia?
 A ‘living off the land’ ideal augmented perhaps with up-to-date labour-saving conveniences?
 Or perhaps a post war economic growth and prosperity for the middle class perhaps?